sheltonli/sizeify-client/README.md

 p110	| creates a square 110x110.
-White padding is used to maintain aspect ratio b110	| same, but with black padding g110	| same, but with gray padding
+White padding is used to maintain aspect ratio b110	| same, but with black padding g110	| same, but with gray padding c200	| creates a square 200x200, cropping the image to preserve aspect ratio

 ## What are the various endpoints?